lhl12/StimPack/README.md

 an output of all current (OpenEx, 01/2020) TDT protocols that involve stimulation. *Sing* is a record of when the TDT sends stimulation signals to the stim box, not of the stimulation output itself.
 For all tested protocols (DBS parameter sweep, sensory parameter sweep, sensory staircase, EP measure, EP screen, stim geometry), the stim impulses are recorded in channel one of Sing.data. *Will need to make alterations for functionality with paired pulse protocols.*

+# SCRIPTS
+### stimProcessAcrossSubjects: a wrapper for stimProcessAllFilesOneSubject
+#### TO U
+Fill in subjList, a cell array, with the names of the subjects desired and name one file within each directory named for each subject.
+Each folder should only have raw files for processing.

 # FUNCTIONS
 ### getStimIndices(): Pulls relevant stimulation information from TDT output *Sing*.
 #### REQUIRED INPUTS